 In particular, keeping up with the latest software and learning how to create designs and simulations could be important.
 You could also look for ways to carve out a niche for yourself, such as becoming an expert in 3D printing.

-While you might be able to find work as a mechanical engineer anywhere (there are even remote, work-from-home opportunities), there tend to be more mechanical engineers in certain states.
+While you might be able to find work as a mechanical engineer anywhere, there tend to be more mechanical engineers in certain states.

-If you're looking for the best pay, the metropolitan areas with the highest annual mean wages in May 2019 were:
+If you're looking for the best pay, the metropolitan areas with the highest annual mean wages as of May 2021 were:

 However, higher pay can also come with more competition.
-For example, there are only 110 mechanical engineers in Lake Charles, Louisiana and only 250 in Midland, Texas.
+For example, there are only about 400 mechanical engineers in Baton Rouge, Louisiana as of May 2021.

-The BLS also found the median pay (the middle point, not the average) for mechanical engineers was $88,430 in 2019.
+As of May 2021, the BLS also found the median pay for mechanical engineers was approximately $95,000.
 The pay can vary depending on your industry, though.

-For example, the median annual pay for mechanical engineers in machinery manufacturing was $80,720, while those working in scientific research and development services earned $101,780.
+For example, the median annual pay for mechanical engineers in machinery manufacturing was about $88,000, while those working in scientific research and development services earned approximately $114,000.

-There is a positive outlook for mechanical engineers in general, and as of 2019, there were 316,300 mechanical engineering jobs in the United States.
-The BLS estimates that the job numbers will grow 4 percent between 2019 and 2029, which is on pace with the expected growth for all engineers and all other occupations.
+The job outlook for mechanical engineers is a bit slow compared to other occupations.
+As of 2021, there were about 285,000 mechanical engineering jobs in the United States.
+The BLS estimates that the job numbers will grow 2% between 2021 and 2031, which is slower than the average for all engineers and all other occupations.

 Visit our Free Scholarship Search to find college scholarships for engineering majors.